Great Western Woodlands: Excessive fire

 Fire significantly affects the landscapes and biodiversity of the Great Western Woodlands.

 Humans have played a role in managing fire for thousands of years in the Great Western Woodlands.
 Although there is very little published information that describes how Aboriginal people utilised fire in this region historically, these fire regimes are believed to have changed significantly in the last century.
-Recent evidence that utilises natural clues for past fire regimes (for example, the distribution and age of long-lived, fire-sensitive plants such as Calitris Pine) suggest that woodland habitats were disturbed by fire on average every 400 years, whereas shrubland habitats burnt as frequently as every 60 years.
+Recent evidence that utilises natural clues for past fire regimes (for example, the distribution and age of long-lived, fire-sensitive plants such as Callitris Pine) suggest that woodland habitats were disturbed by fire on average every 400 years, whereas shrubland habitats burnt as frequently as every 60 years.

 Nowadays, there is concern that the region is being excessively affected by large wildfires.
 For example, it is estimated that 4500000 ha have been burnt in the last 36 years, 2500000 ha of this in the last seven years.
 In recent times, most of the fires in the Great Western Woodlands are believed to have been started by lightning, although many are unintended consequences of human activity (e.g. accidental ignition, or burning to protect property).

-A study conducted by the CSIRO and Ngadju Traditional Owners in 2013 documented Indigenous fire knowledge and use as part of a process of re-instating Indigenous fire management practices in the woodlands.
+A study conducted by the CSIRO and Ngadju traditional owners in 2013 documented Indigenous fire knowledge and use as part of a process of re-instating Indigenous fire management practices in the woodlands.